 Design Typeface: Student must (re)design one typeface for one of the project.

 Essay/Story: Student must write an essay or story for one of the project.
 Creating design with self generated content will teach student how form and content work together to communicate a message.
-Student may create a book, zine, exhibition, or even a film based on the story.
+Student may create a book, zine, exhibition, or even a film based on the essay / story.

 Collaboration: Students are encouraged to collaborate with other designer, illustrator, photographer, printer, writer and musician.
 Through collaboration, students will learn how to request, inspire, direct, and motivate other people.